 Entry requirements (minimum)

-- Direct entrants with other qualifications such as two Highers at C grade or above, including English or equivalent and significant/relevant experience, or PDA Education Support Assistance with significant/relevant experience may also apply.
-Direct entrants should have experience of Early Years in a voluntary or paid capacity
+Direct entrants with other qualifications such as two Highers at C grade or above, including English or equivalent and significant/relevant experience, or PDA Education Support Assistance with significant/relevant experience may also apply.
+Direct entrants must have experience of Early Years in a voluntary or paid capacity.

-- All applicants should have considerable practical experience of working with children
+All applicants must have considerable practical experience of working with children in their early years (ages 0 to 5 years).

 - If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.